RodricBr/rust-rx-tx/README.md

 # Rust RX & TX TCP Connection
 TCP Server -> Client (accepts multiple clients) Chat Connection with Rust <br>
 This is kinda the same concept for a TCP Server-Victim/Client Reverse Shell that I've been using/will use on <br>
-other projects and I decided it was high time to add to my GitHub repo as a demo. <br>
+other projects and I decided it was high time to add to my GitHub repo as a demo.
+Made with Rust since it's fairly fast! <br>
 <br> PT-BR: **Explicação sobre cada linha escrita nos comentários do programa.**

 <br>